‘Sports Illustrated’ Model Robyn Lawley Exposes Her Buxom Physique In Throwback Snap

 Sports Illustrated swimsuit model Robyn Lawley is well-known among her Instagram fans for posting her sexy photos every week.
-And following her ritual, the model recently treated her fans to a throwback bikini shot wherein she flaunted her voluptuous body to set pulses racing.
+And following her ritual, the model recently treated her fans to a throwback bikini shot where she flaunted her voluptuous body to set pulses racing.

-In the new picture, the 29-year-old model was featured wearing a barely-there printed bikini that provided a generous view of her perky breasts as well as her curvy figure.
+In the new picture, the 29-year-old model was featured wearing a barely-there printed bikini that provided a generous view of her perky breasts, as well as her curvy figure.
 The model wore her brown stresses down, accessorized with a delicate silver pendant, and applied minimal makeup to pull off a very sexy look.

-Per the caption, the said throwback picture was captured for Sports Illustrated in Malta and the model decided to reshare it with her fans because she is currently visiting the country.
+Per the caption, the throwback picture was captured for Sports Illustrated in Malta and the model decided to re-share it with her fans because she is currently visiting the country.
 Per usual, fans loved the way Robyn displayed her skin, and they showered her with various compliments, calling her “incredibly gorgeous,” “stunning,” “natural beauty,” and “very sexy.”

-As Robyn is a plus-size model, one of her followers said that the model has a fantastic figure and suggested the lingerie company, Victoria’s Secret, to be more like Sports Illustrated.
-This is because VS doesn’t hire or represent plus-size models and had been under fire from critics lately after it’s executive, Ed Razek, made controversial comments about plus-size models.
+As Robyn is a plus-size model, one of her followers said that the model has a fantastic figure and suggested that Victoria’s Secret be more like Sports Illustrated.
+This is because VS doesn’t hire or represent plus-size models and had been under fire from critics lately after its executive, Ed Razek, made controversial comments about plus-size models.

 View this post on Instagram